 i think the school is greate i just entered this school and it is the best school ever

 Oyster-Adams Bilingual School is a public middle school in Washington.
-The principal of Oyster-Adams Bilingual School is Monica Liang-Aguirre and can be contacted at email@example.com.
-668 children attend Oyster-Adams Bilingual School and identify mostly as Black, non-Hispanic; Hispanic; and Multiracial.
+The principal of Oyster-Adams Bilingual School is Monica Liang-Aguirre and can be contacted at firstname.lastname@example.org.
+668 students go to Oyster-Adams Bilingual School and identify mostly as Black, non-Hispanic; Hispanic; and Multiracial.
 23% of the Oyster-Adams Bilingual School students are "limited in English proficiency."
 29% of the 668 students here are paying reduced lunch prices.
-The student to teacher ratio at Oyster-Adams Bilingual School is 11:1.
+The ratio of students to teachers at Oyster-Adams Bilingual School is 11:1.
 St. Augustine School is one of the nearest middle schools.

 - Drawing painting